 Is there any risk associated with E-Stim?

 E-stim has no side effects and is absolutely out of risk when done by a proficient and experienced therapist.
-It is highly effective in reducing pain and recovering inflammation, and injuries in muscles.
+Moreover, it is highly effective in reducing pain and recovering inflammation, and injuries in muscles.
 Electrical stimulation is a treatment that is quite painless.
-While the treatment is being administered, you do nothing (or very little).
+You have little or nothing to do during the treatment.

 E-stim can be risky for persons who have a pacemaker or other implantable heart device.
 It is also not advisable for women who are expecting a child or are nursing newborns.

-To relieve your back pain or know more about E-stim therapy contact us now at https://physiotherapyfirst.ca/.
+To further relieve your back pain or know more about E-stim therapy contact us now at http://727.349.mywebsitetransfer.com/.

 February 28, 2022